rnvshi/Password-Generator/README.md

 A series of prompts follow requiring the user to input the desired parameters for the randomly generated password.

-## License

-Refer to licence in repository.
+Link to the deployed application: https://rnvshi.github.io/Password-Generator/